dreoporto/camknows/config_reference.md

 ### `awb_delay` (expert)

-Delay time in seconds to allow Auto White Balance to be set.
+Delay time in seconds for Auto White Balance to be set.
 Should be set to `3`

 ### `resolution_width`, `resolution_height`